04 Apr What is the Endocannabinoid System?

 Naturally produced endocannabinoids bind to these receptors in order to promote a response in that part of the body.
-CB1 is mainly in the central nervous system (brain and spinal cord) and CB2 is mainly in the peripheral nervous system (nerves around body), immune, and gastrointestinal system.
-For a deeper explanation on the molecules that make up the ECS, check out our section on the endocannabinoid system.
+CB1 is mainly in the central nervous system (brain and spinal cord) and CB2 is mainly in the peripheral nervous system (nerves around the body), immune, and gastrointestinal system.
+For a deeper explanation of the molecules that make up the ECS, check out our section on the endocannabinoid system.

 Ever since the ECS has been discovered, various researchers have devoted their time through studies to further understand its role in basic human health.
-What’s been found time after time is that the ECS promotes not only general health, but also allows therapeutic pain relief.
+What’s been found time after time is that the ECS promotes not only general health but also allows therapeutic pain relief.
 It even has been found to help fight cancer and prevent neurodegenerative diseases.
-In the most basic sense, its’ main role is ensuring that your body stays functioning as efficient as possible.
+In the most basic sense, its’ main role is ensuring that your body stays functioning as efficiently as possible.

 By analyzing these results with more in-depth research, we now see that modulating the ECS can help close the doors on challenging conditions such as Parkinson’s disease, multiple sclerosis, various forms of seizures and even cancer.
 Of course, it also serves its purpose in mediating the effects of cannabis throughout the body.